 Cookies and advertisers

-I can bet you that browsing the Internet in 2022, after Google disables 3rd party cookies, will not be much different from the experience we have today.
+I can bet you that browsing the Internet in 2022, after Google disables third party cookies, will not be much different from the experience we have today.

 There are too many things at stake to let things go wrong.

 The whole Internet relies on ads to provide users with free content.
-Users get stuff without paying, websites earn money, advertisers can show relevant products to people visiting pages, and cookies, (yes, 3rd party ones) enable just that.
+Users get stuff without paying, websites earn money, advertisers can show relevant products to people visiting pages, and cookie based tracking enable just that.

-So, there are already several approaches in development that aim to ensure that advertisers can continue to do their business effectively while user privacy is protected.
+So, there are already several approaches in development that aim to ensure that advertisers can continue to do their business effectively and benefit from cross device tracking while user privacy is protected.
 In other words, companies like Google try to have a metaphorical cookie and eat it at the same time.

-Google has proposed its FLoC (Federated Learning of Cohorts) idea that puts similar users into groups of at least 1,000 participants and allows advertisers to show their ads to this whole group, instead of individual users.
+Google has proposed its FLoC (Federated Learning of Cohorts) idea that divides people into groups of at least 1,000 participants based on user behavior and allows advertisers to show their ads to this whole group, instead of individual users.

-Although the idea of FloC has been universally panned, other companies are also working on different mechanisms that allow companies to track and profile users.
-It’s impossible to say right now which technique will be prevalent in 2022, but cookieless tracking is surely going to be a thing.
+Although the idea of FloC has been universally panned, other companies are also working on different cookieless tracking solutions that allow companies to track and profile users.
+It’s impossible to say right now which technique will be prevalent in 2022, but cookieless future is surely going to be a thing.

 Cookieless tracking is not the name of any concrete feature but rather an idea of a mechanism that allows for user tracking across campaign funnels without cookie technology.